 for Beethoven in The Classical Style by Steven Stucky at the Aspen Music Festival, 2015

 “Sonorous bass Andrew Munn made a moody and gawky Beethoven… Audience response was highly enthusiastic.
 The laughs kept coming, the casts delivered good comedic timing and even better singing.”

 “This staging, performed enthusiastically by members of the Aspen Opera Theater Center, and directed briskly by Edward Berkeley, served as a rewarding vehicle for the wigged Big Three… basso Andrew Munn, suitably gruff as Beethoven.
 The trio displayed fine singing and decent acting, each doubling in smaller roles along with the rest of the cast.”

 Opera News, November 2015

 for Reverend Wadsworth in Emily by Eva Kendrick with the Thompson Street Opera, 2014

-“Andrew Munn’s rich, velvety bass is a delightful, if brief, presence.”
+“Andrew Munn’s rich, velvety bass is a delightful presence.”